Tokyo Marathon 2027: The Complete Guide for International Runners

 🌏 International path: ONE TOKYO GLOBAL member entry opens July 31, 2026

-⏱️ Cutoff: 7 hours (gun time)
+⏱️ Cutoff: 7 hours (gun time, strictly enforced)

-🌡️ Race day weather: 5°C–18°C — ideal running conditions
+🌡️ Race day weather: 5°C–18°C — ideal marathon conditions

 🏆 Status: Abbott World Marathon Major + World Athletics Platinum Label — the only WMM in Asia